Google’s always been strict on privacy.

-About midway through 2017, Google made an announcement that, come 2018, it’s extremely popular web browser, Chrome, would instill stricter ad blocking standards.
-The announcement raised speculation, as publishers and advertisers were left to wonder exactly what types of ads would be getting blocked on Chrome, and how Google would handle violators.
+In 2017, Google announced that Chrome would instill stricter ad-blocking standards.
+The announcement raised speculation, as publishers and advertisers were left to wonder exactly which ads would be blocked and how Google would handle violators.

-In December 2017, Google gave “an update on Better Ads,” officially confirming that, “Starting on February 15, in line with the Coalition’s guidelines, Chrome will remove all ads from sites that have a ‘failing’ status in the Ad Experience Report for more than 30 days.”
+In December of that year, Google gave “an update on Better Ads,” officially confirming that “Starting on February 15, in line with the Coalition’s guidelines, Chrome will remove all ads from sites that have a ‘failing’ status in the Ad Experience Report for more than 30 days.”

-Now that these standards are officially in place, however, it’s vitally important that all publishers and advertisers are aware of exactly what is being blocked, given the fact that Chrome currently holds more than half of the global web browser market share.
+Now that these standards are officially in place, however, it’s important that publishers and advertisers know exactly what is being blocked, given that Chrome currently holds more than 64% of the global web browser market share.

 What is the Coalition for Better Ads®?

 The Coalition for Better Ads is an alliance of companies and associations that have come together in an effort to give internet users the best possible experience with advertising.
-The Coalition put the Better Ad Standards in place as a way to clarify how content producers can best interact with viewers and serve them advertising in a way that is not annoying or intrusive.
+The Coalition put the Better Ad Standards in place to clarify how content producers can best interact with viewers and serve ads in a way that is not annoying or intrusive.

-The Coalition for Better Ads developed the Better Ad Standards based on “comprehensive research involving more than 25,000 consumers,” while also citing, “Extensive consumer input and empirical data,” as factors in shaping the new standards.
+The Coalition for Better Ads developed the Better Ad Standards based on “comprehensive research involving more than 25,000 consumers” while citing “Extensive consumer input and empirical data” as factors in shaping the new standards.

-In total, Google Chrome is blocking 12 different types of ads across desktop and mobile – four types of desktop ads, and eight types of mobile ads.
+Google Chrome is blocking 12 types of ads across desktop and mobile (four types of desktop ads and eight types of mobile ads).

 Prestitial countdown ads are the ads that appear before a page’s content loads, forcing the reader to wait a few seconds before allowing them to click and continue.